 Dislocated Workers Program

 This program is designed for those who have lost their jobs due to foreign trade and need to upgrade their remedial skills so that they may re-enter the workforce.
-Classes offered include ABE and ESOL.
+Classes offered include ABE, ESOL, and High School Equivalency testing and preparation.
 It is an open-entry/open-exit program that is offered 48 weeks per year.